Reusable Foodware Cafeteria Grants

 - Projects must take place in Alameda County.

-Examples of eligible projects
+Examples of eligible funding requests

 - Projects replacing disposables with reusables at restaurants, cafés, or in retail food courts and markets are not eligible for funding.
 For these, refer to our Reusable Foodware Mini-Grants.